 While you may need to make an initial investment of resources, this kind of electronic business (or “e-business”) can improve your efficiency in the long run by saving you time and streamlining your processes.
 It can also open up new opportunities for collaboration and the exchange of data, all of which can ultimately contribute to an increase in revenue.

-In the first part of this series, we explored the role that storage virtualization plays in digital transformation, resulting in an improved customer experience.
+In the first part of this series, we explored the role that storage virtualization plays in digital transformation, resulting in an improved client experience.
 In this second part, we’ll look at ways to digitally transform operations by creating a high-performance, cost-effective hyper-converged infrastructure.

 Businesses are increasingly migrating away from siloed IT solutions dedicated to operations or departments and toward platform models that integrate functions such as data storage and network management.
 This hyper-converged approach is a trend that is already transforming IT delivery.